skimzor/SZ-CGB-L/README.md

 # SZ Color Lite (SZ-CGB-L) PCB

 The SZ Color Lite is a replacement PCB for the Nintendo Game Boy Color.
 As the majority of modders that do a PCB swap will use an IPS screen, components from the donor console that were used to power the OEM screen are unnecessary.
-The SZ Color Lite PCB omits these components from the board and makes the transplanting process easier and more efficient.
+The SZ Color Lite PCB omits these components from the board and reduces the amount of time to transplant components.

 # Features